ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

       the UFS Medium-Range Weather App).
 The grid, orography, surface climatology, and initial and boundary condition generation codes used by the UFS Short-Range Weather App are all part of this collection.

+   Umbrella repository
+      A repository that houses external code, or “externals,” from additional repositories.

    UPP
       The `Unified Post Processor <https://dtcenter.org/community-code/unified-post-processor-upp>`__ is software developed at :term:`NCEP` and used operationally to